sameone-nobady/recast-post-processing/README.md

 - **Force LLMs to comply with strict rules:** Make models respect character personalities, speech, complex prose styles, world rules & systems, banned words/behavior or anything else you may want them to!
 - **Multi-Pass Pipeline:** Chain multiple prompts together.
 E.g., Pass 1: "Verify character behavior", Pass 2: "Enhance prose".
-- **Customizeable Passes** Make any prompt for any kind of work, including spicing up the text or adding HTML or XML tags.
+- **Customizeable Passes:** Make any prompt for any kind of work, including spicing up the text or adding HTML or XML tags.
-- **Reliable Bans** Ban words, phrases or character behaviors with context awareness and without lobotomizing your model's creativity.
+- **Reliable Bans:** Ban words, phrases or character behaviors with context awareness and without lobotomizing your model's creativity.
 - **Model Agnostic (Connection Profiles):** Use different models for different tasks!
 Use an emotionally aware model for character validation, and a reasoning model for prose refinement. *(Requires Connection Profiles)*
 - **ST Features Integration:** Supports injection of Character Cards, World Info, WI Outlets, Macros, and Scene Context into your post-processing passes.
 - **Diff Viewer:** Review, edit, accept, or reject the changes made by the pipeline with a clean side-by-side diff UI.